FORMS AND READING MATERIALS FOR ATHLETES AND PARENTS

 Final season league standings for each division are determined by

-combining equally weighted results from regular season DFAL center meet
+combining equally weighted results from regular season DAL center meet

-competition and those of the DFAL Championship meet.
+competition and those of the DAL Championship meet.
 There are NO